The quest to extend women’s fertility to 50

 “The efficiency and safety of this treatment with regard to the reproductive system merits further investigation,” writes Sfakianoudisa and his coauthors in the article.
 But the study does offer a glimpse into the cutting-edge work being done in the field of fertility medicine.
 In this case, Sfakianoudisa managed to reverse menopause and restore menstruation, something that had been previously thought impossible.
 It raises the possibility that other post-menopausal women may be able to conceive in the future.

 For Seifer, who sees patients every day, there’s still a gulf between these exploratory fertility treatments and the reality for women in their 40s and 50s who want to have a baby.
 “For now, these treatments are experimental,” he says.
-“There’s a fine line between being encouraging and and giving false hope.”
+“There’s a fine line between being encouraging and giving false hope.”

 That said, recent medical developments along with further scientific advances could mean that more women would be able to have babies in their late 40s in the years to come.
 It didn’t take long, for instance, for egg freezing to move from being a radical new treatment to being widely embraced.
 Many tech companies like Facebook and Google even help women pay for the treatment.
 As a result, the number of women freezing their eggs in their late twenties and early thirties has been growing exponentially since 2015, and the vast majority of them still have not thawed their eggs.
 If these women try to conceive naturally in their mid-forties–like Cynthia Griner did–and are unsuccessful, they will be able to turn to their own eggs.
-“These women will essentially be their own egg donors,” says Dr. Jenny McCarthy, Griner’s fertility doctor.
+“These women will essentially be their own egg donors,” says Dr. Jenna McCarthy, Griner’s fertility doctor.